awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-cliwalk.md

 ## Manually configuring Inventory on your managed instances \(CLI\)<a name="sysman-inventory-cliwalk-manual"></a>

-Use the following procedure to manually configure Systems Manager Inventory on your managed instances by using instance IDs or tags\.
+Use the following procedure to manually configure AWS Systems Manager Inventory on your managed instances by using instance IDs or tags\.

 **To manually configure your managed instances for inventory \(CLI\)**